zthun/classroom/courses/getting-started/03-01-intro-to-logic.md

 (1 OR 0) AND 0 = 1 AND 0 = 0
 ```

 So which is it?
-Well, like PEMDAS in mathematics, it depends on which generation your grew up in and whose opinion you ask.
+Well, like PEMDAS in mathematics, it depends on which generation you grew up in and whose opinion you ask.
 The general academic order of operations is as follows:

 1. P (Parenthesis)
 2. N (Not)